simonhw/middle-earth-champion/README.md

 ![Venture section badge](assets/images/readme/venture-badge.png)

 ## Features
 This program is written completely in Python.
-The inital scope of the project was set out to achieve the following:
+The initial scope of the project was set out to achieve the following:
 - Take in user details: name, phone number, contact email, child's name, and child's date of birth
 - Confirm the user data
-- Return a waitiing list reference number
+- Return a waiting list reference number
 - Return which age section the child will be joining
 - Allow user to check their position using the reference number
 - Allow an admin to view the waiting lists and delete rows